 Sweet chestnuts are high in carbohydrates and lower in fat and protein than many other nuts.
-They are a good source of fibre and also contain calcium, vitamin C, iron, zinc, vitamin E and B vitamins.
+They are a good source of fiber and contain calcium, vitamin C, iron, zinc, vitamin E, and B vitamins.
 Chestnuts are also reputed to lower blood pressure and improve brain health.

-Their high levels of carbohydrate and fibre make them a great food for stable energy release and avoiding spikes in blood sugar, which can lead to energy dips.
+Their high levels of carbohydrates and fiber make them a great food for stable energy release and can help avoid spikes in blood sugar, leading to energy dips.

 Sloe (Blackthorn) (Prunus Spinosa)

-Sloes can generally be found between September and November and are a common plant found in woodlands and hedgerows throughout Britain.
+Sloes can generally be found between September and November and are common in woodlands and hedgerows throughout Britain.
 The plant is covered in tough, short spines and has white five-petaled flowers that can be seen around March time.

 Uses in Food Preparation

-Sloes are the small fruits and can be dark purple, blue or black.
+Sloes are small fruits and can be dark purple, blue, or black.
 It is thought to be the ancestor of cultivated plums but, unlike its relatives, is an incredibly tart and acidic berry.
-It may be far too acidic for most people to eat raw but is still a useful fruit.
+It may be far too acidic for most people to eat raw, but it is still a useful fruit.

 Sloes are known to be beneficial in aiding digestion as well as avoiding constipation and diarrhea.
-These small fruits contain vitamins C and E, as well as being rich in potassium, calcium and magnesium.
-They are also high in antioxidants, phenols and flavonoids.
+These small fruits contain vitamins C and E and are rich in potassium, calcium, and magnesium.
+They are also high in antioxidants, phenols, and flavonoids.

 Rowan (Sorbus Aucuparia)